 Note: For women, flared or loose clothes may seem comfortable, but don’t allow the teacher or you to clearly see how your body is positioned.
 It’s better to wear yoga tights that come in around the ankle.
 For men, a singlet is better than a T-shirt to give your shoulders and arms the greatest range of movement, and bike pants, or shorts or pants with stretch, are preferable to board shorts or jeans.
 Ultimately its important you feel comfortable and can breath and move easily in your chosen clothing.

 A yoga mat, if you have one.
-If not, we have mats you can use, free of charge.
 Also bring a towel if you sweat a lot.

 To make sure you get the most out of your first yoga class, we suggest you arrive 10-15 minutes before the class starts.
 When you arrive, come and say hello to the teacher, and let them know if you have any injuries or pre-existing medical conditions such as epilepsy, hypertension, low blood pressure, heart issues or diabetes.
 (It’s important to always let your teachers know this at the start of every class.)